Archive How Can I Recover My Kid’s Deleted Texts?

 3. Choose Show Recently Deleted

-4. Tap the message(s) you want to be recovered
+4. Tap the message(s) you want to recover

 5. Select Recover in the lower-right corner